NIGS-GeoPython2025/exercise-6/README.md

 ### Start a Binder or Jupyter Lab instance

-Before starting to work with the problems for this week, you should start a new JupyterLab instance in Binder (o ryour preferred Jupyter Lab application) and start form an empty notebook there.
+Before starting to work with the problems for this week, you should start a new JupyterLab instance in Binder (or your preferred Jupyter Lab application).

+Start form an empty notebook there, save your output there, and then upload/commit to this repository.

 ### Input data